haiaty/neverstoplearning-php/Learn/about.md

 PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language.
 PHP is a very popular scripting language for web development

 It is a powerful language because with it you can use different programming paradigms such as OOP, procedural, functional.
 It has a robust support for OOP (has interfaces, abstract classes, etc..) and has several powerful features like traits, closures, generators.
-It seems that it combines differents features found in languages like Java, Javascript, C, python but are more versatil and lightweight without the verbosity of some of those languages.
+It seems that it combines differents features found in languages like Java, Javascript, C, python..

 The best things in using PHP are that it is extremely simple for a newcomer, but offers many advanced features for a professional programmer.
 Although PHP's development is focused on server-side scripting, you can do much more with it.